hackingScienceBridgeAcademy/bridge-academy/docs/introduction_to_python_programming_using_the_Sense_HAT.md

 ### 1. Trinket, and writing your first program

 In your projects, you'll have your own Sense HAT to play around with.
-But since you'll have test around and tinker with your projects for quite some time before its ready, we're going to be testing all our code on a *virtual* Sense HAT on a website called *Trinket*.
+But since you'll have to test around and tinker with your projects for quite some time before its ready, we're going to be testing all our code on a *virtual* Sense HAT on a website called *Trinket*.

 Open up the following link:
-<a href="https://goo.gl/JRpQfC" target="_blank">https://goo.gl/JRpQfC</a>
+<a href="https://goo.gl/JRpQfC" target="blank">https://goo.gl/JRpQfC</a>

 This opens up an example project that we've prepared.
 The left side of the page has some *Python* code already.
 Don't worry if it all looks like gibberish right now!